cmb69/feedview_xh/README.md

 and a basic knowledge of PHP, you can create your own template.
 These templates are stored in `feedview/views`, and work similar to CMSimple_XH templates (however, you cannot edit them in the administration).
-For a start you might want to make a copy of `default.php` and experiment with it.
+For a start you might want to make a copy of `feedview.php` and experiment with it.

 To use a custom template, you have to give its name (without the trailing `.php`) as second parameter to `feedview()`, for example on a page: